Some of our most asked questions about housing and dining are answered here!

 What kinds of housekeeping services are provided?

-Normal wear-and-tear housekeeping services are provided on a daily basis for public areas and public bathrooms only, with enhanced cleaning protocols due to COVID.
+Normal wear-and-tear housekeeping services are provided on a daily basis for public areas and public bathrooms only.
 You are responsible for cleaning your bedroom and any appliances supplied with the room.
 If you live in a suite or apartment, you are also responsible for cleaning your living room, bathroom, and kitchen, and supplying your own toilet paper.

 Is telephone service provided by the University?